 Basically, the wire is usually made up of two things.
 A piece of metal where the electric current will flow.
 An insulator that surrounds the metal to prevent someone from getting hurt.

 The piece of metal is made up of billions and billions and billions of atoms.
 Electrons are free to move in each atom.

 We use circles and a negative sign inside the circles to represent electrons or conduction electrons inside the wire.

 Recall that opposite charges attract each other.
 Therefore, the electrons in the conductor will be attracted to the positive terminal of the battery.

 Now, you can clearly see why the flow of electric charge is shown this way in the first image.

-SI unit of current: The unit used to measure the flow of electric charge is the ampere.
+The unit used to measure the flow of electric current is the ampere.
 The symbol for ampere is A. This is the unit you will most likely see in textbooks.

-1 ampere is the electric current in 100-watt light bult
+1 ampere is the electric current in 100-watt light bulb

 1 coulomb is the electric charge of 6.24 billion billion electrons or 6.24 quintillion electrons.

 That is a lot of electrons flowing inside a wire every second!